nsetyo/my-workspace-config/config/nvim/README.md

-# Example_config
+# 💤 LazyVim

-This can be used as an example custom config for NvChad.
-Do check the https://github.com/NvChad/nvcommunity
+A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+Refer to the [documentation](https://lazyvim.github.io/installation) to get started.